 Last week, the 49ers (14-4) defeated the Carolina Panthers 23-10 in Charlotte in the Divisional round of the playoffs.
 The Seahawks (14-3) defeated the New Orleans Saints 23-15 in Seattle.

 The game kicks off at 3:30 PM PT and, as usual, you can visit 49erswebzone.com for the latest news and updates during and after the game.

 The game will be televised on FOX.
 The Seahawks are 3.5 point favorites.

 Within Yahoo!
-Sports, a popular mobile phone scores application, 64% of fans believe that the 49ers will win this game.
+Sports, a popular mobile scores application, 57% of fans believe that the Seahawks will win this game.

 You can follow the game live on NFL.com's Game Center.

 You can also discuss the game with fans in the 49erswebzone.com forums.
 Become a fan of 49erswebzone.com on Facebook and Google+ or follow us on Twitter.